 Clinicians treating clients with OCD who report unwanted thoughts of self-harm still need to carefully assess suicidal ideation but should take into consideration how difficult it is for people with this form of OCD to disclose their thoughts, and the intense fear of being “locked up” or taken from their families that this involves.
 Once understood as a manifestation of OCD, an emphasis on self-compassion and on normalizing the presence of these kinds of thoughts are both important before the effective treatment of ERP can be implemented.

 Jon Hershfield, MFT, is director of The OCD and Anxiety Center of Greater Baltimore in Hunt Valley, MD.
-He is author of When a Family Member Has OCD, and coauthor of The Mindfulness Workbook for OCD and Everyday Mindfulness For OCD.
+He is author of Overcoming Harm OCD and When a Family Member Has OCD, and coauthor of The Mindfulness Workbook for OCD and Everyday Mindfulness For OCD.